 In digital marketing, your task is to find customers and lead them all the way through the sales funnel.

-Even better: many of those tools are designed for specific points in the sales funnel.
+Even better: many of those tools are designed for specific points in each stage the sales funnel.

 Here are the solutions that you should be using at every stage of the sales cycle.

 Stage 1: Awareness

 After determining goals and building personas, it’s time to start marketing.